Bernie Casey

-Bernard Terry Casey (June 8, 1939 – September 19, 2017) was an American actor, poet and professional American football player.
+Bernard Terry Casey (June 8, 1939 – September 19, 2017) was an American professional football player and actor.
+He was a football player and All-American hurdler at Bowling Green State University, before playing professionally as a wide receiver in the National Football League (NFL), first for the San Francisco 49ers and then the Los Angeles Rams.
+He made his acting debut in the Western film Guns of the Magnificent Seven (1969).
+After retiring from football, he became a leading man and action hero in the burgeoning blaxploitation film genre of the 1970s.

+Casey played prominent roles in films like Brian's Song (1971), Boxcar Bertha (1972), Cleopatra Jones (1973), The Man Who Fell to Earth (1976), Sharky's Machine (1981), Revenge of the Nerds (1984), Spies Like Us (1985), and Bill & Ted's Excellent Adventure (1987).
+He won an NAACP Image Award for his portrayal of basketball player Maurice Stokes in the biographical film Maurie (1973).
+He also played Felix Leiter in the non-EON James Bond film Never Say Never Again (1983) and starred in the miniseries Roots: The Next Generations.

+In addition to acting and athletics, Casey was also a published poet and a painter.

-Early life
+Early life and amateur athletics

 Casey was born in Wyco, West Virginia, the son of Flossie (Coleman) and Frank Leslie Casey.
 He graduated from East High School in Columbus, Ohio.

-Career

-Athletics
+He then attended Bowling Green State University.

 Casey was a record-breaking hurdler for Bowling Green State University and helped the 1959 football team win a small college national championship.
 Casey earned All-America recognition and a trip to the finals at the U.S. Olympic Trials in 1960.
 In addition to national honors, he won three consecutive Mid-American Conference titles in the high-hurdles, 1958–60.

+Professional football career

-Casey was the ninth overall selection of the 1961 NFL Draft, taken by the San Francisco 49ers.
+Casey was the ninth overall selection of the 1961 NFL draft, taken by the San Francisco 49ers.
 He played eight NFL seasons (several positions, first five seasons mainly a halfback, last three seasons a flanker (setback wide receiver)): six with the 49ers and two with the Los Angeles Rams.

 His best-known play came in 1967 for the Rams in the penultimate game of the regular season against the Green Bay Packers.
 The Rams needed to win to keep their division title hopes alive, but trailed 24–20 with under a minute to play.
 Facing fourth down, the Packers lined up to punt, but Tony Guillory blocked the Donny Anderson punt and Claude Crabb returned it to the Packer five-yard line.
 After an incomplete pass, Casey caught the winning touchdown pass from Roman Gabriel with under thirty seconds to play to give the Rams a 27–24 victory.
 The Rams defeated the Baltimore Colts the following week to win the Coastal Division title at 11–1–2.